About this Course

 2. Time Management: Completing the 21 activities will take time and practice.
 Using them in your own setting, classroom or job will make the knowledge and skills easier to apply and remember.
 Our recommendation is to plan on each Thing taking a minimum of 4-5 hours to complete.
 Over 5,000 Michigan educators have already completed this course.
 Teachers have suggested that you should plan on spending some time each night and setting goals on your calendar.
 Check with your instructor for a pacing guide.

 3. Virtual Sessions and Recordings: Some of the instructors will provide Virtual Sessions online.
 This means you can attend, watch, and interact in an online class session where you can ask questions, type in a chat area, and participate with others, all from the comfort of your home, school, or other locations.
 You are invited to watch them and they may be helpful as refreshers even if you attended the live session.
-Adobe Connect is the software used for these sessions.
-You can learn more about them and how to participate on the Virtual Sessions & Recordings Page.

 4. Online Classroom or Educational Presence: Part of your work for this course will be creating an online presence, which is in addition to your own Digital Portfolio.
 In thing 2 titled Face of Your Classroom you will begin work on the Face of Your Classroom web site.
 The audience for this online Face of Your Classroom site will be your students, parents, staff (as an administrator), or others based on your job position.